Mozmani/Mindful_Muscle_Server/README.md

 5. create Database to store tables
 6. migrate tables to database `npm run migrate`
 7. seed newseed.sql to seed the exercise table.
+8. download Mindful Muscle client and follow set up instructions!
-8. run the server and client locally and you are good to go!
+9. run the server and client locally and you are good to go!

 ## Scripts